 Carlos, 18 Years in Sao Paulo: The Insider's Guide to South America's Biggest City

-Carlos Mendes moved from Rio de Janeiro to Sao Paulo in 2008 for a job in music production.
-We met at Coffee Lab in Vila Madalena — a specialty cafe he considers the best in South America — to talk about why tourists skip SP and why they shouldn't.
+Carlos Mendes traded Rio de Janeiro for Sao Paulo in 2008 for a job in music production.
+Eighteen years later, he still holds court at Coffee Lab in Vila Madalena — a specialty cafe he rates as the best in South America — with a clear-eyed take on why tourists skip SP and why they shouldn't.

-Every single time.
-"You left the beaches?
+Every single time, the same reaction: "You left the beaches?
 The mountains?
 For what — concrete and traffic?"
-And I understand the reaction.
+And it makes sense.
 Rio is gorgeous.
 Objectively stunning.
 But Rio is a postcard.
-SP is a novel.
-After 18 years, I'm still finding new chapters.
+SP is a novel — eighteen years in, Carlos is still finding new chapters.

 You don't come to SP for scenery.
 You come for the energy.